SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/project-page.md

 ### How can I see all the issues in a project?
 The project-level **Issues** menu item takes you to a project-specific Issues page, where you can perform all the same actions you can at the higher level.
-On this page, you can easily narrow the list to the New Issues introduced during the New Code Period, by selecting `New Code` in **Creation Date** facet.
+On this page, you can easily narrow the list to the New Issues as set by your New Code definition, by selecting `New Code` in **Creation Date** facet.

 ### How can I see the project structure and code?
 The project-level **Code** menu item takes you to an outline of your project structure.
 Drill down to see files in a directory, and choose a file to see its code.